Ireland’s Summer Opera Festival

 Susie Wingfield has been visiting the Blackwater Valley for almost half a century and has lived at Salterbridge for 25 years.
 She is deeply involved in the local community and has been an active supporter of the Lismore Opera Festival, now BVOF, since its inception in 2009.
 For the past 10 years she and her husband Philip have hosted a recital at Salterbridge during the festival.
 Susie was co-founder of the Cystic Fibrosis Research Trust Ireland which funded ground breaking research into this disease from 1989-2008.
 The work continues under the umbrella of CF Ireland.
 Susie, having joined the BVOF board in 2019, brings a wealth of organisational abilities as well as strong & diversified networks across Ireland.
 One of Susie’s focuses for 2022 is to extend the Local Superheroes network.

-BVOF Advisory Board Members
+BVOF Advisory Council Members

-Iain O’ Rourke (Chair)
+Iain O’ Rourke

 Iain studied at University College Dublin receiving an honours degree before moving to the UK.
 He worked in private banking at Barclays Wealth for a number of years before leaving to set up his own ventures.
 Iain has strong experience within the financial spectrum via direct investments across a range of sectors.
 His main business focus is in the areas of property development and venture capital.
 Iain has served on the Friendship Ball Committee held at the Natural History Museum in London, raising circa £700k at each event for Great Ormond Street Children’s Hospital & Our Lady’s Children’s Hospital Crumlin, Dublin.
 Iain is 35 years old and married with two children.